sighupio/karrier-commons/CONTRIBUTING.md

 to check if everything is fine.

 This project contains [a couple of additional linter rules](.rules) that has been tested in a real environment.

-### build-release

-`build-release` target creates a ready to run container image.
-It gets the `build` output binary, adding to a `debian:buster` container image base.

 ### test